pimbrouwers/Danom/README.md

 // a common pattern
 var x = int.TryParse("123", out var y) ?
 Option<int>.Some(y) : Option<int>.None();

-// or, more  using the TryParse API var myInt = intOption.TryParse("123"); // -> Some(123)
+// or, more simply using the TryParse API var myInt = intOption.TryParse("123"); // -> Some(123)
 var myDouble = doubleOption.TryParse("123.45"); // -> Some(123.45)
 var myBool = boolOption.TryParse("true"); // -> Some(true)